RAINDANCE

 The music stops and the dancers sit down.
 The place is lively with conversation.

-Our tea arrives, and I take a couple packets of sugar and offer it to Bobby.
+Their tea arrives, and the Sage takes a couple packets of sugar and offers it to Sugaree.

-He grabs the sugar and stands up and slams the packets on the counter.
+He grabs the sugar, stands up and slams the packets on the counter.

 Sugaree: